TechEarl

 Introduction

-The NVIDIA GeForce GTX 1070Ti is currently(6/9/2018) the best NVIDIA GPU to mine Ethereum simply due to it's hashrate, power consumption and price.
+The NVIDIA GeForce GTX 1070Ti was, as of the original review date (6/9/2018), the best NVIDIA GPU to mine Ethereum simply due to it's hashrate, power consumption and price.
 In this review I wanted to give an idea of the 1070Ti's Ethereum mining performance, so that you can compare if you have already have a GTX 1070 Ti or even looking to get one.

 At present(6/9/2018) the 1070ti founders edition from NVIDIA retails at $449.00 and cards can be purchased in that range depending on where you purchase it from.
 The TDP of the card is 180 watts but as the results will show the actual consumption under mining conditions is much less.